LouisFontaine/manager.one/README.md

 # manager.one

-## First you need to install Xamp or Wamp
+## First you need to install Xampp
 It is used to manage the database in order to store our datas